pa11y/pa11y-dashboard/README.md

 Pa11y Dashboard is a [Node.js][node] application and requires a stable or LTS version of Node, currently version 8 or greater.

-Pa11y Dashboard also requires a [MongoDB][mongo] database to be available so it can store the results of the tests.
+Pa11y Dashboard uses a [MongoDB][mongo] database to store the results of the tests.
 The database doesn't have to be in the same server or computer where Pa11y Dashboard is running from.

-Since version 3, Pa11y Dashboard uses Headless Chrome in order to run the tests.
-This means that additional dependencies maybe be required.

-In [Unix-like](https://en.wikipedia.org/wiki/Unix-like) systems you may need to install the `libnss3` and `libgconf-2-4` libraries in order to be able to run Chrome.
-If you're trying to run the app in a headless environment (e.g. the cloud, or a headless server), you may also need to configure Xvfb before.
+Pa11y Dashboard uses [puppeteer](https://www.npmjs.com/package/puppeteer) to create a headless instance of the Chromium browser in order to run the tests.
+On certain environments this may require additional dependencies to be installed.
+For example, in Debian/Ubuntu systems you may need to install the `libnss3` and `libgconf-2-4` libraries in order to be able to run tests on Pa11y Dashboard.
 Please refer to the documentation from your provider for details on how to do this.

-## Setup
+## Setting up Pa11y Dashboard

 In order to run Pa11y Dashboard, we recommend cloning this repository locally: